HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 - Image files contain pixel values and metadata.
 - Metadata is an important record of how an image was acquired and what it represents.
-- Napari-aicsimagio allows many more image file formats to be opened in Napari, along with providing easy browsing of some metadata.
+- BioIO allows many more image file formats to be opened in Napari, along with providing access to some metadata.
 - Pixel size states how large a pixel is in physical units (e.g. micrometre).
 - Compression can be lossless or lossy - lossless is best for microscopy images.
 - There are many, many different microscopy file formats.
 The best format to use